ABOUT DR. SCHUMACHER

 It's important to stay up to date, and for this reason, Dr. Schumacher has attended and spoken at conferences all over the world, including Canada, the United States, South America, Europe, Asia, Africa, and the Caribbean.
 Here are some recent examples:

-The schedule for 2020 and 2021 has been significantly disrupted by Covid, but Dr. Schumacher still spoke at virtual conferences conducted by the Canadian Podiatric Medical Association and Wounds Canada.
-He also attended the virtual conference for Diabetic Limb Salvage at Georgetown university and several small conferences hosted by the Association of Diabetic Foot Surgeons, an international specialty group based in Denmark (of which Dr. Schumacher is a member, Sonoskills, an international group based in the Netherlands, specializing in sonographic imaging, and the British Columbia Podiatric Medical Association.
+Covid has disrupted our continuing education process, with most education moving online.
+Dr. Schumacher has spoken at virtual conferences conducted by the Canadian Podiatric Medical Association and Wounds Canada.
+He also attended the virtual conference for Diabetic Limb Salvage at Georgetown university and several small conferences hosted by the International Association of Diabetic Foot Surgeons, an international specialty group based in Denmark (of which Dr. Schumacher is a member), Sonoskills, an international group based in the Netherlands, specializing in sonographic imaging, and the British Columbia Podiatric Medical Association.

 In 2019 Dr. Schumacher traveled to Washington, DC to attend Georgetown University's Diabetic Limb Salvage conference as well as the International Forum in the Hague, Netherlands for the Diabetic Foot Conference and Association of Diabetic Limb Surgeons meeting.
 These are two of the finest such conferences in the world.
 He also attended the Diabetic Foot meeting in Brisbane, Australia.